 Healing Touch is a relaxing, nurturing energy therapy which can effect positive change in people’s health and well-being.
 It is a complementary therapy and works well with Western medicine.
 The practitioner uses gentle touch either on or off the body to assist in restoring harmony and balance in the physical, mental, emotional and spiritual aspects of the self.

-Thusdays | 10:00 am-3:00 pm
+Thursdays | 10:00 am-3:00 pm

-For more information about the Gathering, contact Pam Gerber, 612-312-3366.
+For more information about The Gathering, contact Bethlehem Twin Cities Social

 Memory Loss Caregiver’s Support Group

 1st Thursday | 10:00-11:30 am